Rockettes to perform at Trump's inauguration

 He also confirmed that the Mormon Tabernacle Choir will be performing at the swearing-in ceremony.

 Former "America's Got Talent" contestant Jackie Evancho will be singing the national anthem, Epshteyn said.
-Evancho also performed for President Barack Obama at the lighting of the national Christmas tree in 2010.
+Evancho also performed for Obama at the lighting of the national Christmas tree in 2010.